 A little history:

-Somewhat miraculously, the Durham Sculpture Project set the wheels in motion for this project.
+The Durham Sculpture Project set the wheels in motion for this project.
 Its momentum helped secure and negotiate the terms for the space, sweat equity from a few early-day visionaries gave us the means to restore it.
-June-October, we paid rent solely on grassroots donations (typically $5-$20) given by individuals at our receptions.
+Early on we paid rent solely on grassroots donations (typically $5-$20) given by individuals at our receptions.
 Then, through the amazing support of the Durham community and those connected to it, we raised $12,000 through a Kickstarter campaign in December 2011.
 With those funds, we were able to secure to space for the entirety of 2012 and continue to move this project forward.

 This is a completely novel (and fairly radical) approach to an art space.
 It differs profoundly from both the co-op/artist membership model and from the boutique/salon gallery model, and of course, differs even more so from the commercial gallery model.
 It also asks for something a little unusual from the community; it asks for support and faith in a system, an idea, a philosophy, a process, something that doesn’t even really yet exist.
 We ask the community to support us and allow the process to reveal its dividends over time.
 We must trust the Arts, and the Artists to do their work!
 It puts Durham on the map in a very interesting way, a way that spells novelty and collective ambition, and our success, with the continued support of the community, will be something to be proud of – these are some of the gutsy projects that will, in time, become an integral part of Durham’s creative fabric and history.